Simple steps for effective capacity planning in your agency

 It’s the first day of a new month.
 You wake up and brew coffee.
 At 08.01, the CFO pings you about last month's numbers.
 They’re lower than expected.
 You have a quick meeting with the team, and everyone is equally surprised.
 You wonder: "Is this a chronic issue or just a temporary slump?"
 Looking at future projections, the numbers suggest the company will be bankrupt in three months.
 You're used to that—it's not reality, just outdated planning and allocations.
 You brush off the panic and ask everyone to go the extra mile this month.
 Until next month arrives...

-Everyone is in Charge of Resource Planning
+Everyone Owns Resource Planning

 Clear visibility of future opportunities, both tentative and confirmed, is crucial.
 Few agencies get this right, often settling for uncertainty.
 Consultants must actively participate since they're closest to the work.
 Regular updates from project and account teams are essential, and management needs to foster a culture that motivates consultants to keep planning accurate.